-The Millennium Alliance is pleased to announce that application for our biannual Healthcare Payers Transformation Assembly is now open.
-North America’s most prominent IT and business leaders from the Healthcare Insurance industry will be gathering on June 7-8, 2018 at The Ritz-Carlton in Arizona to discuss how to adapt to the industry’s customer-centric makeover.
+The Millennium Alliance is pleased to announce that application for the Healthcare Payers Transformation Assembly is now open.
+North America’s most prominent IT and business leaders from the Healthcare Insurance industry will be gathering to discuss how to adapt to the industry’s customer-centric makeover.

 Download the Sponsorship Prospectus to see if your eligible to sponsor our event >>